Top 10 Concrete Moisture Questions

 4. Does my HVAC need to be on for RH testing to be accurate?
 Do I need to document these ambient conditions and why?

-In order to meet the ASTM F2170 standard, the concrete slab and the occupied air space above the slab must be at service conditions for a minimum of 48 hours prior to testing and for the entire 72 hours while the test is conducted.
+In order to meet the ASTM F2170 standard, the concrete slab and the occupied air space above the slab must be at service conditions for a minimum of 48 hours prior to testing and for the entire 72-hours now only 24-hours while the test is conducted.
 However, even not considering the ASTM standard, it’s a best business practice to have the slab at service conditions before testing.
 Ambient conditions play a key role in the drying time of a concrete slab, and any change to those conditions will affect the moisture movement through the slab and will change the internal RH.
 Testing at non-service conditions can become a pointless exercise if drastic changes to the environment will ultimately skew the test results and, ultimately, slow the drying process.

 5. This 6” concrete slab was poured 9 months ago and is reading 95% RH.
 How can it be that high after all this time?